thadeus74/my_trading/README.md

 - use print_balance() to print a report on the current balance of the portfolio, including trend and percentage of portfolio for each currency, translated in Euro.

-Note: it is also possible to define a list of preferred currencies, even if they are not in the portfolio, in the following format: preferred = ['BTC', 'XMR', 'LTC', 'XRP', 'DASH', 'BCC', 'ETH'] # first coin must be 'BTC'
-# note that the codes are taken from bittrex, so Bitcoin is BTC and Bitcoin Cash is BCC
+Note: it is also possible to define a list of preferred currencies, even if they are not in the portfolio, in the following format: preferred = ['BTC', 'XMR', 'LTC', 'XRP', 'DASH', 'BCC', 'ETH'] # first coin must be 'BTC'.
+The codes are taken from bittrex, so Bitcoin is BTC and Bitcoin Cash is BCC.